• September 23, 2024

 Over the years, stock markets have evolved alongside technological advancements.
 The introduction of electronic trading platforms has revolutionized how trades are executed, making the process faster and more efficient.
 Today, investors can trade from anywhere in the world, significantly increasing market accessibility.

-See also What Happens in the Stock Market After Hours?
+See also What Is the Vanguard Total Stock Market ETF and How It Works?

 Regulatory Frameworks